-It’s party time at the Wiener Museum of Decorative Arts as we celebrate the art of having fun at our latest exhibition Carnival & Cabaret.
-With Carnival time approaching, we are exploring the flamboyant festivals in Venice, Rio and New Orleans as seen by porcelain artists from Europe.
+It’s party time at the Wiener Museum of Decorative Arts as we celebrate the art of having fun at our entertaining exhibition Carnival & Cabaret.
+The flamboyant festivals in Venice, Rio and New Orleans are explored through the eyes of porcelain artists from Europe.

 The masks of Mardi Gras and other carnivals take their inspiration from the Italian Commedia dell’Arte, itinerant troupes of masked actors who entertained in the streets of European cities from the 16th century onwards.
 Stock characters, such as Harlequin, Columbine and Pierrot, have become familiar in many types of popular entertainment around the world as comical clowns in Harlequinades, pantomimes and the circus Big Top.